logicexpertise/moodle-mod_onlyoffice/README.md

 This plugin enables multiple users to collaboratively edit office documents from Moodle in real time using ONLYOFFICE Document Server [online editor](https://www.onlyoffice.com/editors.aspx), and to save back those changes back to Moodle.

+__The plugin can be downloaded from the Moodle plugins directory at https://moodle.org/plugins/mod_onlyoffice__

 Currently the following document formats can be edited with this plugin:
 DOCX, XLSX, PPTX, TXT, CSV.